-This algorithm follows a divide&conquer approach which processes the strings character-by-character from their beginning, and distributes them into σ buckets using CountingSort.
-Figure 5.2 shows an example in which S consists of seven strings which are distributed according to their first (most-significant) digit in 10 buckets, because $\sigma=10$.
+This algorithm follows a divide&conquer approach which processes the strings character-by-character from their beginning, and distributes them into $\sigma$ buckets.
+Figure 5.2 shows an example in which S consists of seven strings which are distributed according to their first (most-significant) digit in 10 buckets, because $\sigma=10$ .
 Since buckets 1 and 6 consist of one single string each, their ordering is known.
 Conversely, buckets 1 and 9 have to be sorted recursively according to the second digit of the strings contained into them.
 Figure 5.3 shows the result of the recursive sorting of those two buckets.
 Then, to get the ordered sequence of strings, all groups are concatenated in left-to-right order.
-We point out that, because of the usage of CountingSort, the proposed algorithm is not comparison-based.
+We point out that, the distribution of the strings among the buckets can be obtained via a comparison-based approach, namely binary search, or by the usage of CountingSort.
+In the former case the distribution cost is $O(\log \sigma)$ per string, in the latter case it is O(1).